This section describes the steps to activate the

 integration on a MySQL Server.
 Because the

 MySQL Server to avoid network traffic and minimize latency, you

 perform this process on each MySQL instance that uses this

-Before you set up the plugin itself and the internal tables is uses, verify that your server has the required prerequisite software.
+Before you set up the plugin and the internal tables, verify that your server has the required prerequisite software.

 Currently, the memcached Daemon Plugin is only supported on Linux, Solaris, and OS X platforms.

 You must have

 required by memcached.
 The way to get this

 library is different if you use the MySQL installer or build